mcpython4-coding/Documentation/mcpython/common/world/Chunk.md

         function is_position_blocked(self, position: typing.Tuple[float, float, float]) -> bool

-            will return if at an given position is an block or an block is scheduled
+            Will return if at an given position is a block or a block is scheduled [e.g. by world generation]
             :param position: the position to check
             :return: if there is an block